 That sort of premise may not entice us all, but the show has remained quite popular in its last two seasons.
 The average viewership ranked in the 14 million to 17 million ballpark in the first two seasons, but this new rating low among the demographic may signal how the fad-hit essence of a show such as this one may have dissipated over time, as the new season’s highest draw was 10.5 million viewers in its season 3 debut, a high that has steadily decreased throughout the season to a 7.9 million low.

-This is Us was the so-called “breakout” series of the last two years, but the show itself is fabricated and designed in the same fashion of a soap-opera.
+This is Us, which has gained popularity in these past two years, has been called the “breakout” series.
+Its popularity might be due to the fact that the construction of the show is much like a soap-opera.
 It’s a television show meant to provoke tears and emotion in the midst of its peripheral twists and turns.
 Many have become bored and unmoved by the show, many complaining that last year’s season finale didn’t arrive as impactfully as anticipated.
 Yet, the show remains atop of its inner-house competition with The Conners averaging a 1.4 and The Kids Are Alright hitting a 0.9.
 With the show remaining atop the rankings, it may not require drastic changes, but the show may have begun to run out of steam going forward.